• Skip to primary navigation

 Notes

-• To make an eight-serving pitcher, stir together 2 cups blood orange juice, 2 cups tequila, 1 cup lime juice and 1 cup simple syrup in a pitcher.
+Eight-serving pitcher: Stir together 2 cups blood orange juice, 2 cups tequila, 1 cup lime juice and ½ cup simple syrup in a pitcher.
+Add a handful or two of ice and stir for 20-30 seconds to account for the dilution you'd get shaking.
 Cover and refrigerate for up to 24 hours.
 Stir the mixture again before serving.
 If you need to customize the serving quantity, use this formula: (ounces x servings) ÷ 8 = the cups measurement.

 • Pick limes that have some give when lightly squeeze them.
 That means they’re nice and juicy.
 If you find one hard as a rock, keep looking.